How community-based care is putting patients in control

+The health and care system is changing.
 Gradually, the focus is shifting away from hospital-based care and onto community-based care.
 This means increased home healthcare visits from GPs and nurses, but also therapists, social care services and pastoral care services where necessary.
 The idea?
 To take a more rounded view of healthcare, empower the patient, put their requirements first and break down barriers between NHS users and healthcare professionals.

 "...benefit individuals by giving them more control over the way they receive healthcare."

 This new way of delivering healthcare recognises that everyone, at some time in their lives, will be a patient, and deserves — and needs — the healthcare that is right for them.
 It's also designed to benefit individuals by giving them more control over the way they receive healthcare.
 By being more proactive, everyone can be treated in the location that suits them best, whether they require chemotherapy or physiotherapy.
 It's a win-win situation.
 The system wins because the pressure on it is relieved.
 The patient wins because they have a more flexible healthcare experience.

 Individualised care means patients feel more in control:

 This emphasis on community-based care has been recommended by the Industry Coalition Group (ICG), which represents organisations across the health sector.
 The first step in its implementation is for health professionals to fundamentally reassess the way they view patients.
 “We need to see people in the wider context of their families and communities and recognise them as individuals with their own needs and aspirations,” says Mike Bell, Chairman of Croydon Health Services NHS Trust and Chair of the ICG.